 top of page

-Dr. Immanuel Abraham is an award-winning violin soloist, author, and visiting Orchestra Director for the Bismarck Public Schools.
+Dr. Immanuel Abraham is an award-winning violin soloist, professor, author, and Orchestra Director for the North Dakota capitol of Bismarck.

 Organizations recently featuring Dr. Abraham include PBS, ASTA, ESTA, The Entertainer, The Menuhin-Dowling Violin Program, Southwest Strings, Tucson Film Festival, South Dakota State University, String Masters, The Key To Change, SHAR Music, Fiddlershop, The Community School of Music & Arts, Arizona Jewish Post, the Arizona Daily Star, and more.